vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the evening, I went to downtown Berkeley to buy groceries.
 I got in the line a little after 5:30 PM, got in the store around 5:50 PM, and checked out at 6 PM.
 The clerek was Crystal.

+## Wednesday June 17

+I went to downtown Berkeley, with the intention of shopping at Trader Joe's.
+I arrived in the downtown area around 5:10 PM.
+The line at Trader Joe's was too long, so I instead simply went to Udupi Palace and ordered a spinach masala dosa there.
+I left the restaurant around 5:16 PM.

+I wore a mask fully covering my nose and mouth while in the downtown region, and covering only my mouth for most of the journey.

+## Thursday June 18

+Between 7:30 PM and 8 PM, I went to Bangkok Thai Cuisine and ordered a yellow curry with tofu.
+The waitress was a different female one from the usual.